-The Age 23 Survey will start in September 2023.
+The Age 23 Survey is now underway.
 We’ll be inviting you to take part in stages, so some of you won’t receive your invitation until next year.

 An independent research organisation called Ipsos are working with us on this survey.
 Ipsos have a team of trained interviewers and also carried out the interviews for the Age 14 and Age 17 Surveys.